West Germany at the 1976 Summer Olympics

-West Germany (Federal Republic of Germany) competed at the 1976 Summer Olympics in Montreal, Quebec, Canada.
+West Germany (Federal Republic of Germany), the previous host of the 1972 Summer Olympics in Munich, competed at the 1976 Summer Olympics in Montreal, Quebec, Canada.
 290 competitors, 233 men and 57 women, took part in 163 events in 20 sports.

 Medalists

 West Germany finished in fourth position in the final medal rankings, with 10 gold medals and 39 medals overall.